ashfaquethuyyadi/ashfaquethuyyadi/README.md

 - 👋 Hi, I’m @ashfaquethuyyadi
 - 👀 I’m interested in web design
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python full stack developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...